Strongly Secure Privacy Amplification Cannot Be Obtained by Encoder of Slepian-Wolf Code: Preliminaries

 and

 then we call the sequence of codes $\{ \Phi_n \}$ {\em compression limit achieving codes}.
 When $\{ \Phi_n \}$ satisfies Eq.~(\ref{eq:compression-limit-achieving-1}), it should be noted that the error probability depends on the second order rate $\frac{1}{\sqrt{n}} \log \frac{M_n}{e^{nH(X|Z)}}$.
 For later use, we present the converse coding theorem concerning the tradeoff between the error probability and the second order rate.
-The theorem is a Slepian-Wolf coding version of the result on the second order asymptotic of the source coding \cite{hayashi:08}. \begin{theorem} Let $b \in \mathbb{R}$ be arbitrary real number.
+The theorem is a Slepian-Wolf coding version of the result on the second order asymptotic of the source coding \cite{hayashi:08}.

+\begin{theorem} Let $b \in \mathbb{R}$ be an arbitrary real number.
 For any code sequence $\{ \Phi_n \}$, if the error probability satisfies

 then the rate satisfies

 where

 is the cumulative distribution function of the Gaussian distribution with mean $0$ and variance $1$, and where we set